sisu2468/MERN_Stack_Project/src/README.md

 (Whichever runs in your system)

-Now, you can go to `localhost:3000` to see the frontend running.
-Also, the backend would be running at `localhost:80`.
+~~Now, you can go to `localhost:3000` to see the frontend running.
+Also, the backend would be running at `localhost:80`.~~

+Now, you can check out all the things at a single port (`80`) ==> <br/>
+For the mobile app, the website could be checked at `localhost/app` (This website would be running inside the application).<br/>
+For the admin console, the website could be checked ta `localhost`. <br/>
+For the backend, it could be checked at its url at `localhost/api`.

 If you want to connect to mongodb directly via third party application, it would be running at port `27017`, and you can get your username and password for mongo in the `.env` file.

 ---
-For checking various backend APIs, you can check out `localhost:80/docs` or `localhost:80/redoc` for an interactive UI and complete documentation of the APIs.
+For checking various backend APIs, you can check out `localhost/api/docs` or `localhost/api/redoc` for an interactive UI and complete documentation of the APIs.
 > **(NOTE)**
 >
 > The above would work only if the backend if running in DEBUG mode.